mitrofmep/OCR-Telegram-Bot/README.md

 # Demo
 A real working example of the bot can be found at https://t.me/mitrofmepbot.
 Feel free to try it out and see how it works.

-# License
-This application is licensed under the MIT License.